swiftlang/swift/docs/StyleGuide.rst

 Swift Style Guide
 =================

+..
+Warning:: This document is a work in progress.

 This document defines a consistent and considered style for Swift code.
 This style should be used for all externally-facing code written by Apple.
 Its overriding aim is to help the developer community